The cider trade

 George was born in 1881 and was 74 when he was interviewed.

-In an interview in 1956 with Stan Timbrell (b.1900, publican), and Charlie Long (b.1881, retired gamekeeper), Stan Ellis tries to get to the bottom of how much cider local workmen would drink, particularly during the hot harvest days when they mowed the hay by hand.
+This interview was recorded in 1956 with Stan Timbrell (b.1900, publican), and Charlie Long (b.1881, retired gamekeeper).
+Mr Ellis, the interviewer, has asked the men to remember how much cider the local workmen would drink during the hot harvest days when they mowed the hay by hand.

 Stanley Ellis carried out both of these interviews for the Survey of English Dialects.
 The recordings are now part of the British Library’s online Sound Archive.